Applandeo/Material-Calendar-View/README.md

 calendarView.setForwardButtonImage([drawable]);
 calendarView.setPreviousButtonImage([drawable]);
 ```

+#### Customized font:
+* To create font directory Right-click the res folder and go to New > Android resource directory. — The New Resource Directory window appears.
+* In the Resource type list, select font, and then click OK.
+* Note: The name of the resource directory must be font.
+* Add your ttf or otf fonts in font folder.
+As an example we ad sample_font.ttf and sample_font_bold.ttf
+* On a DatePickerBuilder apply ```.typefaceSrc(R.font.sample_font)``` for setting sample_font to callendar and its abbreviations.
+* Optionally apply ```.todayTypefaceSrc(R.font.sample_font_bold)``` to differentiate today date font form the rest of dates in calendar view

 #### Disable month swipe:
 If you want to disable the swipe gesture to change the month, you have to use the following tag:
 * ```app:swipeEnabled="false"```